What is Parallel Thread Execution?

 The documentation for the latest version of PTX is available from NVIDIA here .
 The instruction sets of PTX are versioned with a number called the "compute capability ", which is synonymous with "minimum supported Streaming Multiprocessor architecture version".

-Writing in-line PTX by hand is uncommon but not unheard of, similar to writing
+Writing in-line PTX by hand is uncommon outside of the cutting edge of

-operators in analytical databases and in performance-sensitive sections of
+high-performance vectorized query operators in analytical databases and in

-operating system kernels.
-At time of writing in October of 2024, in-line PTX is
+performance-sensitive sections of operating system kernels.
+At time of writing

 and tma